codex-academy/expressjs-auth/index.md

 Functionality in a system is normally assigned to roles, with roles being assigned to users.

 A user is identified as they log into the system.
 Once a identified, the system knows which roles are assigned to the user.
-The system use these roles to determine what a user can do.
+The system use these roles to decide what a user can do.

 ## Resources